Personas Facebook Custom Audiences Destination

 Note: Re-targeting can also mean targeting anonymous visitors (those with no known personally identifiable information, such as email).
 The Personas Facebook Custom Audiences Integration feature for this use case is currently in beta.
 See below.

-Use Cases - Anonymous Users (Beta)
+Use Cases - Anonymous Users (Facebook Pixel support only)

 Sometimes, users visit your website and perform high-intent activities such as looking at a product or pricing page multiple times, but they don’t convert (buy), and they don’t provide any personally identifiable information so you can contact them.